CERN/TIGRE/Frontispiece/Gallery.md

 **Source of image:** Arbitrarily large iterative tomographic reconstruction on multiple GPUs using the TIGRE toolbox [https://arxiv.org/abs/1905.03748](https://arxiv.org/abs/1905.03748) Fig 10.

-**Description** Recosntruction of a panel shift micro-CT scan of a coffee bean.
-The recosntructed images are 3340 x 3340 x 900 voxels, with 2134 projection of size 3780 x 900.
-This recosntruction is to showcase possibility of very large reconstruction using TIGRE.
+**Description** Reconstruction of a panel shift micro-CT scan of a coffee bean.
+The reconstructed images are 3340 x 3340 x 900 voxels, with 2134 projections of size 3780 x 900.
+This reconstruction is to showcase possibility of very large reconstruction using TIGRE.
 Reconstruction using FDK and GCLS (a very memory heavy algorithm) are shown.

-**Images are too large for GitHub, clock on the image description links to dowloand them**
+**Images are too large for GitHub, click on the image description links to dowloand them**

 ![im](https://raw.githubusercontent.com/CERN/TIGRE/master/Frontispiece/coffee.png)